Developing Character Strengths: A Vital Goal of Education – Part 1

 - Industry, diligence, and perseverance: You work hard to finish what you start.
 No matter the project, you “get it out the door” in timely fashion.
 You do not get distracted when you work, and you take satisfaction in completing tasks.

 My daughter’s top five strengths were completely different from mine, which was not surprising.
-Through our conversations, we both learned a lot about each other, how we differ, and why we admire each other’s strengths.
+Through our conversations, we learned a lot about each other, how we differ, and why we admire each other’s strengths.
+We agreed that developing character strengths mattered in life!

 Want to learn about your own character strengths?
 Take the VIA Survey of Character.
 When you have finished, you’ll understand your own strengths and take the first step to learning how to foster character strengths in young people!